strikoder/Prompt-Recommender/README.md

 # ActasGPT

-ActasGPT is a project that aims to improve prompt prediction by utilizing the cosine_similarity(v1.0) and transformers(v2.0) techniques.
-The main objective of this project is to create a model that can accurately predict the most effective prompts for users, going beyond the limitations of the current database.
+ActasGPT is an innovative project that leverages cosine_similarity(v1.0) and transformers(v2.0) techniques to enhance prompt prediction.
+The primary goal is to develop a model capable of accurately predicting highly effective prompts for users, surpassing the limitations of the current database.
+As part of a third-year project initiative, the transformer model is refined and seamlessly integrated.
+To launch this project, all you need to do is incorporate your own generative model and GPT-API key.
-The transformer model is further refined and integrated into the project as part of a third-year project initiative.

-To kickstart this project, you'll need to incorporate your own generative model and GPT-API key.
-Once these are in place, simply navigate to the project directory in your console and execute the command `streamlit run app.py`.

 ## Table of Contents
 * [Dataset](#Dataset)